1712n/wall-e/README.md

   end

   UserInterfaces --> MessagesAPI[Messages API]
-  MessagesAPI -->|User sends a query to the agent as input| Input MessagesAPI -->|Chat history and participants\nwith description about roles| Context
+  MessagesAPI -->|Conversation participant sends a query to the agent as input| Input MessagesAPI -->|Chat history and participants\n list with with descriptions| Context

   SourceA --> SourceAPI[Source API]
   SourceAPI .->|Get partial resources| ResourceDiscovery SourceAPI .->|Get full resources| ResourceAcquisition

-  Output -->|Reply to the user with the response.\nOther people/agents can be mentioned as well| MessageReply[Message reply]
+  Output -->|Reply to the user with the response.\nOther conversation participants can be mentioned for more complex logic| MessageReply[Message reply]
 ```